NoteDance/Note/README.md

 **Multidevice:**

+**If you have multiple devices that you want to allocate, you can use the process index to freely assign devices to your operations.**

 **You can get neural network example from the link below, and then you can import neural network and train with kernel, example code are below.**

 https://github.com/NoteDancing/Note-documentation/blob/Note-7.0/Note%207.0%20documentation/DL/neural%20network/tensorflow/parallel/nn_device.py